 HOW TO JOIN

-- Send us your community entry fee of 125 Swiss Francs via our Paypal Link (or via your Paypal account directly to email@example.com).
-You'll receive an invitation from our Facebook group and a welcome email from our community leader Karin Eglinton (typically within three business days).
+- Send us your community entry fee of 125 Swiss Francs via our Paypal Link (or via your Paypal account directly to firstname.lastname@example.org).
+You'll receive a welcome email, invitation to our facebook group, and community guide, from our director Jennifer Harvey Sallin (typically within three business days).

 - If you have questions or trouble making payment or receiving your group invitation, see our Frequently Asked Questions.
 If you don't find the answer to your question/problem there, you can email us at email@example.com.

 What I really enjoy about Intergifted is the welcoming atmosphere and acceptance of all – internationally!
 I love being able to hear similar ideas as well as different perspectives from not only the variety of individuals that are part of this group, but perhaps from the various experiences which can be part of different locations in the world.
 It feels like home.

 I come to IG’s peer group for recharging, insight, connection and inspiration.
 The sense of community is unlike any other…it feels like home.
 I particularly love the outpouring of genuine love and heartfelt, non-judgmental support and understanding extended to all who are struggling with some of the many difficult challenges associated with giftedness.